Getting Started

 5. Preview Your Work#

 Once the agent finishes (or while it's running), click Start Preview in the right panel.
-This launches a Docker container running your project with the appropriate framework-specific dev server.
+This launches a container running your project with the appropriate framework-specific dev server.

 6. Next Steps#